castorini/pyserini/README.md

 However, in most cases results have also been reproduced on macOS with the same dependency versions.
 Use other versions of the dependent packages at your own risk...

-Troubleshooting tips:

-+ If you get an error about Java version mismatch, it's likely an issue with your `JAVA_HOME` environmental variable.
-In `bash`, use `echo $JAVA_HOME` to find out what the environmental variable is currently set to, and use `export JAVA_HOME=/path/to/java/home` to change it to the correct path.
-On a Linux system, the correct path might look something like `/usr/lib/jvm/java-11`.
-Unfortunately, we are unable to offer more concrete advice since the actual path depends on your OS, which JDK you're using, and a host of other factors.
-+ Windows uses GBK character encoding by default, which makes resource file reading in Anserini inconsistent with that in Linux and macOS.
-To fix, manually set environment variable `set _JAVA_OPTIONS=-Dfile.encoding=UTF-8` to use `UTF-8` encoding.

 ## Development Installation

 If you're planning on just _using_ Pyserini, then the `pip` instructions above are fine.